b-harvest/gravity-dex-upgrade-test/v5.0.5/README.md

 --node tcp://localhost:36657 \
 --yes

+# Wait for a while for the proposal to pass

 # query the proposal to check if it is passed
 # the status should be PROPOSAL_STATUS_PASSED
-gaiad query gov proposal 51 \
+gaiad query gov proposal 54 \
 --chain-id cosmoshub-4-upgrade-testnet-1001 \
 --home data/cosmoshub-4-upgrade-testnet-1001/val2 \
 --node tcp://localhost:36657